-Use this item to configure the value for Power Limit 2.
-The value is in milli watts and the step size is 125mW.
+Use this feature to configure the value for Power Limit 2.
+The value is in milli watts (for power) and 125mW (for step size).
 Use the number keys on your keyboard to enter the value.
-Enter 0 to use the manufacture default setting If the value is 0, the BIOS will set PL2 as 1.25\ TDP.
+If the value is 0, the BIOS will set PL2 as 1.25 TDP.
 Enter 0 to use the manufacture default setting.